-Clothing is probably one of the easiest things to avoid putting in the trash, yet Americans throw away 13 million tons of textiles every year, which is about 85 percent of our clothes.
+Clothing is probably one of the easiest things to avoid putting in the trash, yet Americans throw away more than 11 million tons of textiles annually, which is about 66% of the total textiles produced in a year.
 There’s no need for this.
-Next time you’re staring at a pair of jeans that have a rip, no longer fit or just aren’t in style anymore, think beyond the bin to something more creative.
-Here are five ideas to recycle your jeans to get you started.
+Next time you’re wondering what to do with a pair of jeans that have a rip, no longer fit, or just aren’t in style anymore, think beyond the bin to something more creative.
+Here are five ways to recycle your jeans to get you started.

 1. Your unwanted denim can be turned into insulation.